ovh/manager/packages/manager-tools/manager-pm/README.md

   - When Yarn is needed → PNPM apps are removed from the root `package.json`.
   - When Turbo needs the full graph → PNPM apps are temporarily merged back.
 - PNPM is kept **localized** (no hoisting) to avoid interference with Yarn.
-- CI/CD pipelines remain unchanged because `manager-pm` hooks into Yarn’s pre/post install lifecycle.
+- CI/CD pipelines remain unchanged because `manager-pm` hooks into Yarn's pre/post install lifecycle.
 - Legacy `yarn exec turbo` is replaced with direct `yarn build` / `yarn turbo`.
 - Non-semver dependencies are overridden via **per-app temporary `pnpm-workspace.yaml`** instead of modifying apps directly.
-- Private internal packages are built and **linked into PNPM’s store** to avoid registry fetches, ensuring fresh builds from `dist/`.
+- Private internal packages are built and **linked into PNPM's store** to avoid registry fetches, ensuring fresh builds from `dist/`.
 - To prevent multiple React instances, React-family packages are exposed as **peerDependencies** and deduped in Vite configs.
 - No local or CI/CD installation of PNPM is required.
 The manager-pm tool is fully autonomous and portable, bundling a pinned PNPM binary to ensure reproducibility.
 This avoids changing existing developer setups or pipelines when transitioning between package managers.